Ruth Smith Palmisano 1926-2002

 primary outreach program, collecting

-drives per year, Christmas Party, & Spring Show - consistent with the
+major drives per year - its Christmas Party, & Spring Show - consistent with

 Christopher J. Messana